JannisHoch/copro/docs/Output.rst

 This data contains the geometry and ID of each polygon as well as unscaled variable values (X) and a boolean identifier whether conflict took place or not (Y).
 If the model is re-run without making changes to the data and how it is sampled, the resulting XY-array is stored to ``XY.npy``.
 This file can be loaded again with ``np.load()``.

+If making projections, the Y-part is not available.
+The remaining X-data is still written to a file ``X.npy``.

 .. note::

     Note that ``np.load()`` returns an array.
 This can be further processed with e.g. pandas.